hetland/python4geosciences_OLD/README.md

 ## Announcements

+### 2/2/16

+* Homeworks are due by midnight on their due date.
+So, your final version of hw02 should be pushed to your github homework repo by midnight Thursday night.

 ### 1/28/16

 * Don't use numpy for hw02 since we haven't gotten to that point yet.
 We want you to learn the core language first.